Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Reduced or Interrupted Cash Flow

-When a property enters REAP, tenants may pay rent into a city-controlled escrow account instead of directly to the owner.
-When a property enters REAP, tenants may pay rent into a city-controlled escrow account instead of directly to the owner, which can significantly impact available income during the program period.
+When a property enters REAP, tenants are required to pay rent into a city-controlled escrow account instead of directly to the owner.
+This can significantly reduce or delay access to rental income during the program.

 2